 - (1) The Arbitrators examine the complaints assigned to them independently and on their own responsibility.
 They may request additional statements.
-The statements must be submitted electronically within one week; upon justified request, the deadline may be extended by up to two weeks if this appears appropriate.
-Late submissions without excuse will not be considered.
-The Arbitrator shall decide at his or her reasonable discretion whether a late submission is excused.
-If the parties do not submit a statement or counterstatement within the deadline, the Dispute Settlement Body shall issue a mediation recommendation based on the file. - (2) The conciliation procedure takes place exclusively in electronic form. - (3) The Arbitrator must freely decide whether a factual allegation is to be regarded as true or not true, taking into account the entire content of the proceedings, and is also free to form his or her own opinion in other respects.
+The statements must be submitted electronically within one week.
+Upon justified request, the deadline may be extended by a further week if this appears appropriate. - (2) The conciliation procedure takes place exclusively in electronic form. - (3) The Arbitrator must freely decide whether a factual allegation is to be regarded as true or not true, taking into account the entire content of the proceedings, and is also free to form his or her own opinion in other respects.
 The reasons that guided the Arbitrator must be stated in the decision.
 There shall be no taking of evidence or oral discussion. - (4) The Dispute Settlement Body will contact the online platforms and will endeavour to ensure structured and efficient data transfer.
 It will endeavour to set up interfaces (APIs) for efficient electronic transmission of the relevant data and counterstatements that are material to the decision.
 This is intended to minimise the costs and personnel expenses of the Dispute Settlement Body and make the procedures of any specific online platform more efficient and cost-effective.
 The Dispute Settlement Body will ensure compliance with data protection regulations.
 In the event of a complete electronic data transfer, the Dispute Settlement Body can set a permanently reduced basic fee for a specific online platform in accordance with Section 2 (6) of the Schedule of Costs.
 Any contractual arrangement with providers of online platforms or third parties regarding fees outside of the Rules of Procedure and Schedule of Costs is invalid.

-(5) The Dispute Settlement Body is to ensure that complaints are processed quickly.
+- (5) If the data for carrying out a procedure in accordance with Section 5 (2) needs to be requested manually from the online platform and no sufficient electronic interface is provided, a submission fee according to Section 2 (5) of the cost regulations may be levied. - (6) The Dispute Settlement Body is to ensure that complaints are processed quickly.
 The duration of the procedure is generally a maximum of 90 days after receipt of the complaint.
 The Dispute Settlement Body shall notify the parties involved of the start and end of the 90-day period.
 The Dispute Settlement Body may extend this period by a maximum of 90 days in the event of particularly complex or difficult disputes or with the consent of the parties involved.
 It shall inform the parties of the extension of the deadline.